davidhubbard/davidhubbard.github.io/_posts/2025-12-19-calling-all-engineers.md

 This is exciting work.
 We are building in full knowledge that half of what we build (or more) will be rebuilt later.

-2. I definitely don't agree with what you're doing.
+### FAQ: I definitely don't agree with what you're doing.
 What should I do?

 Please be respectful of the community we are building.
 We're doing it as an expression of love.

+### FAQ: What about another project?

+We pick the projects that are the best fit for our team.
+Please feel liberated to work on the project that you're most passionate about!